gresockj/bbende.github.com/_drafts/apache-nifi-processing-multiline-logs.md

 Leveraging the existing record readers provides a powerful alternative to the traditional network listening processors.

-In addition to ListenTCPRecord, there is also a corresponding ListenUDPRecord.
+In addition to ListenTCPRecord, there is the ListenUDPRecord counterpart.
 Since UDP is connection-less we don't have an input stream to read from, but we can still treat each UDP datagram as if it were its own mini input stream, and attempt to read records from the bytes of the datagram.